jopemachine-playground/code-replacer/README.md

 ### On cli using inquirer

-you can use `inquirer`'s cli menu to select options.
+You can use `inquirer`'s cli menu to select options.

 <img src="./image/inquirer.png" />